(See also Overview of Infertility.)

-In primary ovarian insufficiency (sometimes called premature menopause), the number of eggs in the ovaries decreases early.
+In primary ovarian insufficiency (sometimes called premature menopause or premature ovarian failure), the number of eggs in the ovaries decreases early.
 In a few women, primary ovarian insufficiency is the reason they have irregular menstrual periods or no periods.

 Doctors may evaluate the following women for problems with eggs:

-Doctors may measure levels of follicle-stimulating hormone (which triggers ovulation) and estrogen in the blood at a certain time during the menstrual cycle.
+Doctors may measure levels of follicle-stimulating hormone and estrogen in the blood at a certain time during the menstrual cycle.
+(Follicle-stimulating hormone stimulates the release of eggs, called ovulation.)
 Increased levels of follicle-stimulating hormone and decreased levels of estrogen suggest a problem with eggs.
-After measuring these hormones, doctors sometimes give women clomiphene (a fertility drug), then measure the levels of these hormones again.
-If levels increase dramatically, a problem with eggs is confirmed.

-Blood tests to measure levels of antimüllerian hormone, which is produced by the structures that contain the egg (follicles)
+Blood tests to measure levels of antimüllerian hormone (AMH), which is produced by the structures that contain the egg (follicles)